Divorce is a tough and emotional process, and finding the right divorce lawyer can make all the difference in the…

 - And more

-As a general rule, each party will keep their own separate property which was owned prior to the marriage or acquired during the separation period.
+As a general rule, each party will keep their own separate property which was owned prior to the marriage or acquired after the date of separation.

 Spousal Support in Virginia

-The court may consider spousal support in cases where the two parties have been married for a significant amount of time and there is a considerable difference between their incomes.
-The value and duration of the support are based on a number of factors and may be awarded as a lump payment or in periodic installments.
+The court may consider spousal support in cases where the two parties have been married.
+The duration of the marriage and the difference between their incomes are factors to be considered.
+The amount and duration of the support are based on a number of factors and may be awarded as a lump payment or in periodic installments.

 Custody in Virginia